top of page

 Mirages of Reform argues that geopolitics and social connections between state and capital shape the Arab world's uneven trade policies.
 When regimes have strong support from global powers like the United States (US) or the European Union (EU) and strong social connections to the industrial elite, they engage in extensive but deceptive trade policy reform: Behind an edifice of liberalizing trade policies, illicit forms of protectionism like tax evasion, insider information, and uncompetitive procurement shield the socially connected from international competition.
 Industrialists opposed to trade liberalization are less trustful of regime promises of neopatrimonial protection after reform when they have weak social connections to their regime and their regime has low geopolitical value to foreign patrons.
 These opponents are more likely to mobilize to defend existing protectionist policies under these conditions, resulting in less trade policy reform.
 International and domestic factors interact to shape the Arab world's uneven trade policy landscape.

 Combining deep case knowledge with advanced quantitative methods, this award-winning manuscript clarifies why protectionist policies persist in some Arab markets, and not others.
 It will be released with Cornell University Press in May 2025.
-Click the link below to access the book's online materials, and scroll down to watch presentations about the book.
+Click the link below to access the book's online materials, and scroll down to read reviews and watch a book talk.

 Online Materials (Appendix, Data)